 - 12.1 All scholars will be expected to have achieved at least five 9-5 passes at GCSE (or equivalent), with English and Mathematics at a minimum of grade 5. - 12.2 Scholars will be expected to have achieved at least a grade 6 in subjects they wish to study at A level.
-In the case of mathematics or Chemistry, this will be a grade 7 or a pass in the preentrance test in order to ensure student success. - 12.3 Scholars must meet entry requirement levels in at least three subjects. - 12.4 The ability to study four A level subjects will be available for those whose academic record indicates this is an appropriate course of study and will generally be a straight grade 9/8/7 student.
+Some subjects have more specific entry requirements.
+Details can be found on the college website. - 12.3 Scholars must meet entry requirement levels in at least three subjects. - 12.4 The ability to study four A level subjects will be available for those whose academic record indicates this is an appropriate course of study and will generally be a straight grade 9/8/7 student.
 A decision on this will be made by the Director of Sixth Form, and based on evidence of suitability.